 If you want to begin cutting back on excessive praise, you can try a simple “thank you,” focus on your child’s specific goals, ask questions, or even say nothing.

-Kids don’t really need constant praise; we just feel the need to praise our kids constantly.
+Children don’t really need constant praise; we just feel the need to praise our children constantly.
 Continue to praise your child, by all means, but follow these guidelines to ensure you’re giving praise that is healthy, effective, and intrinsically motivating.